 It would be safer to remove the non-genuine software and install Adobe Genuine software in its place.

-This is a new service, designed to inform and protect our customers from the risks of non-genuine and counterfeit software.
+This is a new service designed to inform and protect our customers from the risks of non-genuine and counterfeit software.

 Part of the Adobe Genuine Initiative, the Software Integrity Service is a set of technologies, services and capabilities that can identify whether an installed Adobe product is genuine or non-genuine using a number of technical factors.
-The service includes a method to detect if software is non-genuine and a notification service (used for the first time with this pilot) to inform users that their software is not genuine, and to give them options to resolve.
+The service includes a method to detect if software is non-genuine and a notification service (used for the first time with this pilot) to inform users that their software is not genuine, and to give them options to resolve the issue.

 Adobe started distributing the detection element of the Software Integrity Service in September 2014, limited to a small subset of Adobe products.